 Math Reasoning Proficiency courses must state that college algebra is a prerequisite.
 The course must be completed with a grade of C- or better.
 Designated courses may also be used toward the distribution requirement.

 The distribution of content requirement of 27 credits provides a breadth and depth of knowledge in three broad areas of study.
-The coursework must include at least one course numbered 2000 in two of the three areas of distribution.
+The coursework must include at least one course numbered 2000 or higher in two of the three areas of distribution.

 The distribution of content must include:

 - Nine credits of Biological Science, Physical Science, and/or Mathematical Science.
 Please note that:

 - At least one biological or physical science and its related laboratory component must be taken.